thediogostein/odin-library/README.md

-# odin-library
+# Library

-This is the Project: Library for the JavaScript Course - The Odin Project
+This is a project for the Full Stack JavaScript path available on https://www.theodinproject.com/